UKHomeOffice/core-cloud-terraform-modules/modules/aws/networking/tgw-vpc-attachment/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module for AWS Transit Gateway VPC Attachment
+This module creates an AWS Transit Gateway VPC attachment with dedicated, high-availability subnets: one per Availability Zone (AZ).
+The module expects that you already have dedicated /28 subnets in your VPC—one in each Availability Zone (AZ).
+You must provide the IDs of these subnets (keyed by AZ) along with an ordered list of AZs.
+The module then uses these subnets for a highly available Transit Gateway attachment.

 # Example terragrunt.hcl - inputs
 ```hcl
 inputs = {